dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

 Let's launch the game.
 So you can see our mod config menu is registered successfully.
 We have the enable mod button and the log level setting dropdown.

 But that's it for today.
-I encounrage you to play around with these settings and have a better understanding of how the mod gets disabled or enabled by pressing button, and how the log level gets changed.
+I encounrage you to play around with these settings and have a better understanding of how the mod gets disabled or enabled by pressing this button, and how the log level gets changed.

-You have learnt what's an if statement, how to concatenate strings, and most importantly, how to add a mod config menu for your MWSE mod.
+Today, you have learnt what's an if statement, how to concatenate strings, and most importantly, how to add a mod config menu for your MWSE mod.
 Thanks for watching.
 I'll see you in the next video.

 ??? example "What your main.lua should look like"